CharonM72/SatelliteMapMaker/README-SMM.txt

 --------------

+If downloading from GitHub, download just the .zip file; it has everything you need.
+If from DFFD, that's just the zip file anyway so you're fine.
 Unzip all the files into the same directory.
 This can be into your Dwarf Fortress directory, or any other directory where you keep exported Legends Mode detailed maps.

 This script requires the GIMP to be installed.
 The script will check automatically for common install locations.
 If it can't find it (maybe you installed to a custom directory, or have a version of GIMP this script doesn't recognize), you can manually edit the .bat file and point one of the checks toward your actual directory (also set the gimpLocation and scriptFolder variables to the correct places).